RyanTheAllmighty/Dockerfiles/memcached/README.md

 VERSION: The version of Memcached to build.
 If not provided the build will fail.

 # Directories
-## /mnt/logs/memcached/
-This directory is where all of the Memcached logs are stored.

 # Ports
 This image exposes port 11211 for communication with Memcached.